Neutrino transport in general relativistic neutron star merger simulations: Scientific background

 For BNS systems, on the other hand, other physical processes become important once the neutron stars collide.
-First, the shear regions between the neutron stars is unstable to the Kelvin-Helmoltz instability, leading to the rapid growth of small scale turbulence~\cite{Kiuchi2015}.
-Small scale magnetic fields are quickly amplified to $B\sim 10^{16}\,{\rm G}$ as a result, and start to play an important role in the evolution of the system.
+First, the shear region that is naturally created between the merging neutron stars is unstable to the Kelvin--Helmoltz instability, leading to the rapid growth of small scale turbulence \citep{Kiuchi2015}.
+Magnetic fields are quickly amplified to $B\sim 10^{16}\,{\rm G}$ as a result, and start to play an important role in the evolution of the system.
 Whether a dynamo process can generate a large scale magnetic field from this turbulent state is an important open questions that simulations have not so far been able to answer.
 The collision of the two neutron stars also creates hot regions where neutrino emission and absorption can no longer be ignored.
-BNS mergers eject relatively small amounts of cold tidal ejecta ($\lesssim 0.01M_\odot$), as well as hotter material ejected from the regions where the cores of the neutron stars collide.
+BNS mergers eject relatively small amounts of cold tidal ejecta ($\lesssim 0.01\,M_\odot$), as well as hotter material coming from the regions where the cores of the neutron stars collide.
 We will see that neutrinos play an important role in the evolution of that hot ejecta.
 Depending on the equation of state and on the mass of the system, the remnant may immediately collapse to a black hole (on milliseconds time scales), remain temporarily supported by rotation and/or thermal pressure, or form a long-lived neutron star (as on Fig.~\ref{fig:merger}).
-In all cases, that remnant is surrounded by a hot accretion disk -- with more asymmetric systems producing more massive disks (see e.g.~\cite{Baiotti:2016qnr,Burns:2019byj,Radice:2020ddv} for recent reviews).
+In all cases, that remnant is surrounded by a hot accretion disk -- with more asymmetric systems producing more massive disks (see e.g., \citealt{Baiotti:2016qnr,Burns:2019byj,Radice:2020ddv} for recent reviews).